feetstv/obs-bot-commands/sources.md

-For a guide on the various sources available in OBS Studio, see the [Sources Guide](https://obsproject.com/kb/sources-guide).
+To learn which source(s) to use in your layouts, see the [Sources Guide](https://obsproject.com/kb/sources-guide) for more information.